Gabriel-Simmonds/P3/CodeBook.md

         ".mean"
         ".std"

+    This will result is a data frame with 1 column with subject data, 1 column with activity data, and 66 columns with mean and standard deviation data.
+These 66 columns were chosed because they appear to be pure mean and standard deviation data, and will be used for the calculation of means later in the project

     Countb: A loop counter variable used for creating the dataSet data frame, by looping through the dataSubset columns, and taking their means